 Between 1950 and 1985, output per capita rose by a factor of 8.0 in Japan, a factor of 3.3 in China, and a factor of only 2.4 in the Soviet Union.
 The comparison between China and the Soviet Union is much more dramatic between 1978 (when China reoriented its economic policy) and 1985: output per capita grew by 50% in China and by 2% in the Soviet Union.

 The Soviet Union’s low productivity was partly caused by old capital equipment embodying old technology.
 Many of the Soviet factories had been built in the 1930s and the 1940s.
 New capital investment tended to extend existing production lines, rather than replace old systems with more modern systems.
-Also, during the Great Patriotic War, factories and refineries had been built to the east of the Ural Mountains to keep them safe from invaders.
+Also, during the Great Patriotic War, factories and refineries had been built to the east of the Ural Mountains to keep them safe from the German invaders.
 The expansion of this industrial footprint after the war contributed to the Soviet Union’s low productivity.

 Factories and their workers were spread across the far reaches of Siberia, hundreds of miles from other cities, sharing limited transport links and suffering from brutal winter cold.
 Siberia boomed as the USSR industrialized.
 Between 1926 and 1959, the population of Chelyabinsk increased from 59,000 to 689,000, Norilsk from zero to 118,000, and Yakutsk from 11,000 to 74,000.
 Yet a sizeable portion of this apparent growth actually destroyed wealth.
 Because costs in Siberia were up to 50 percent higher than in other parts of the USSR, workers and factories would not have moved there on such a large scale were it not for government diktat.1

 That Soviet industry was “an enormous energy-consuming, value-subtracting burden”2 was just one aspect of a greater problem.
 Communism was built upon the conceit that the economy would better serve the people if it did not rely on market incentives.
 But eliminating market incentives doesn’t eliminate incentives, it just re-routes them.
-Communism would only succeed if it replaced market incentives with better incentives, and the Stalinist command system didn’t come close to doing so.
+Communism would only succeed if it replaced market incentives with better incentives, and the Stalinist command system didn’t come close to doing so (here).

 The basic problem with the command economy is that the planners have neither the information nor the computing power needed to set out a complete plan.
 The incompleteness of the plan allows managers to manipulate the system in their favour.
 Here is one example — multiply it a thousand fold to get a sense of the Soviet economy.